DPotoyan/Chem324/_sources/ch03/note05.md

-## P3 Eigenvalues
+## P3-4 Eigenvalues and Expectation

 :::{admonition} **What you need to know**
 :class: note

-- Learning the abstract mathematical formalism brings simplicity, unity and clairty to the relationships in quantum mechanisms.
+- Mastering the abstract mathematical formalism brings **simplicity, unity, and clarity** to the relationships in quantum mechanics.
-- Concepts of **basis set, orthogonality, linear superpositions**  underly logic of quantum mechanics.
+- Key concepts like **basis sets, orthogonality, and linear superpositions** form the logical foundation of quantum mechanics.
-- **Dirac notation** liberates you from explicit and awkward looking coordinate representations which may obscure the underlying picture.
+- **Dirac notation** frees you from the limitations of explicit coordinate representations, which can obscure the underlying physics.
+- **Eigenvalues** correspond to the only observable quantities measured in experiments.
+- Quantum states, represented as linear superpositions of the eigenfunctions of an operator $\hat{A}$, yield different eigenvalues of $\hat{A}$, with probabilities given by the **square of the coefficients** in the superposition.
+- The expectation value $\langle \psi |\hat{A}|\psi \rangle$, when expressed in terms of a linear superposition of eigenfunctions, simplifies to a **probability-weighted sum of eigenvalues**.
-- **Schrödinger's cat** and the **double slit experiments** are explained using quantum superpsoition of orthognal states.
+- Phenomena like **Schrödinger's cat** and the **double slit experiment** are explained through the concept of quantum superposition involving orthogonal states.

 :::

 ### Reminer: Eigenfuncton-eigenvalue problem